Turkey Cacciatore Rigatoni

 Cacciatore is a 'hunter-style' stew loaded with classic Italian flavours: onion, herbs and tomatoes.
 Our version adds umami-rich mushrooms and al dente rigatoni for a hearty and wholesome pasta dish!

 Produced in a facility that processes milk, sesame, eggs, fish, shellfish, crustaceans, mustard, tree nuts, peanuts, wheat, soybean and sulphites.

-Add reserved pasta water, sauce, roasted mushrooms, turkey and half the Parmesan to the pot with rigatoni.
-Toss to combine.
-Season with salt and pepper.
-Divide between plates.
-Sprinkle over remaining Parmesan.
+Add spinach, sauce, reserved pasta water and half the Parmesan to the pot with rigatoni.
+Season with salt and pepper, to taste.
+Toss to combine and until spinach wilts, 1 min.
+Divide turkey cacciatore rigatoni between plates.
+Sprinkle remaining Parmesan over top.